 For the vast part of the history of the lithium-ion battery, lithium plating was not a major concern.
 Well designed batteries ensured that they stayed away from the precursor conditions to lithium plating.
 Some battery manufacturers implemented additional safety measures — such as special surface coatings — that are intended to reduce the risk of a dendritic short-circuit.
 But with the advent of high energy density cells and the rapid deployment of fast charging, batteries are often operating near dangerous conditions.
 And some battery manufacturers seem to intentionally skirt the problem as it is not visible during daily operation — that is until a fire occurs and the damage is done.

-The next photograph shows the anode surface of a dissected polymer lithium-ion cell — in fact, two identical cells, one charged at a slow charge rate (left side), and at a higher charge rate (right side).
-The cells were cycled 100 times before cut open and observed.
+The next photographs show the anode surface of a dissected polymer lithium-ion cell — in fact, two identical cells, one charged at a slow charge rate (left side), and the other charged at a higher rate (right side).
+The cells were cycled 100 times before cut open and inspected.

 On the left side, the surface of the graphite anode is pristine.
 On the right side, bright stripes of lithium metal are apparent on the edges.
 That’s where lithium metal tends to start forming — the current density on the edges tend to be higher (concentrated electric field lines) thus presenting favorable conditions for the formation of lithium metal.
 Additionally, manufacturing defects are more likely to be present on the edges, also presenting “seeds” for plating.
 As the cell is further cycled (and aged), the lithium plating propagates and covers more of the anode surface, creating increased risks of a catastrophic failure.